patrickbiegon/ionize-react-app/README.md

       ```
  ## iOS

-To create the iOS binary, there is only a way (manual) because it couldn't be dockerized.
+To create the iOS binary, there is only a way now (manually) because it couldn't be dockerized.
  * **Binary creation**
     * Requirements
       * XCode (App Store, or beta if on beta MacOS)